-39. The use of personal information is consistent with the purposes for which it was obtained or compiled, if the use has a reasonable and direct connection to the purpose, and is necessary for performing the statutory duties of, or for operating a legally authorized programme of a public authority that uses or discloses the information or causes the information to be used or disclosed.
+39. The use of personal information is consistent with the purposes for which it was obtained or compiled, if the use has a reasonable and direct connection to the purpose, and is necessary for performing the statutory duties of, or for operating a legally authorized programme of a public body that uses or discloses the information or causes the information to be used or disclosed.

-Limitation on processing of sensitive personal information in possession of public authority 40.
-(1) A public authority shall not process sensitive personal information unless it obtains the consent of the person to whom that sensitive personal information relates.
+Limitation on processing of sensitive personal information in possession of public body

-- (2) Notwithstanding subsection (1), sensitive personal information may be processed- - (a) by a health care professional for the purposes of health and hospital care where it is necessary for- - (i) preventative medicine and the protection of public health; - (ii) medical diagnosis; - (iii) health care and treatment; and - (iv) the management of health and hospital care services; - (b) where it has been made public, by the person to whom such information relates; - (c) for research and statistical purposes in accordance with section 43; - (d) in the interest of national security; or - (e) for the purposes of determining access to social services. - (3) For the purpose of this section "health care professional" means a person registered under the-
+- 40. (1) A public body shall not process sensitive personal information unless it obtains the consent of the person to whom that sensitive personal information relates. - (2) Notwithstanding subsection (1), sensitive personal information may be processed- - (a) by a health care professional for the purposes of health and hospital care where it is necessary for- - (i) preventative medicine and the protection of public health; - (ii) medical diagnosis; - (iii) health care and treatment; and - (iv) the management of health and hospital care services; - (b) where it has been made public by the person to whom such information relates; - (c) for research and statistical purposes in accordance with section 43; - (d) in the interest of law enforcement and national security;